 - Check and Secure Mounts and Fasteners: Replace worn gearbox mounts and ensure all bolts and fasteners are securely tightened to stabilize the transmission and reduce noise.

-Burning Smell from the Gearbox
+Burning Smell from the gearbox

 A burning smell in the car can stem from various issues, such as burnt tyre, a clogged heater, an electrical short circuit, leaking coolant, or degraded engine oil.
 However, the reasons that concern the gearbox may include transmission fluid leakage, and by some extension, a slipping clutch.